 Experimental design: This study was done on seedlings of 16 woody plant species (Table 1).
 Species were chosen according to: (1) availability and germination of sufficient seeds, (2) sufficient degree of seedling shade-tolerance for regeneration in the understory.
 Each species’ sapling was planted in pairwise combination of control and drought at 13 different locations.
 The rain-sheltered layers without compromising for light availability was chosen to simulate the drought treatment.
 This set up is set up both in the forest interior and edge.
 Monthly censuses were done to track the soil moisture, seedling growth and survival.

-Trait collection: After the end of experiment, each specie’s sapling from both the forest edge and interior were harvested for the trait collection.
-Functional traits such as Leaf Mass per unit Area (LMA), Leaf Dry Matter Content (LDMC), Stem Specific Density (SSD), Main Root Specific Density (MRSD), and Fine Root Specific Density (FRSD) were collected using standard protocol.
+Trait collection: After the end of experiment, all surviving saplings from the forest edge and interior were harvested for trait collection.
+Functional traits such as Leaf Mass per unit Area (LMA), Leaf Dry Matter Content (LDMC), Stem Specific Density (SSD), Main Root Specific Density (MRSD), and Fine Root Specific Density (FRSD) were collected using standard protocols.

 Biomass collection: The harvested saplings were then cut in to root, stem and leaf components and oven dried for over 4 days at 70ºC in the hot air oven.
 These were then weighed to get total biomass, above ground biomass and below ground biomass.